 - If he handled the inquiries directly or passed them on to someone else

-4) Provide Regular Feedback
+4) Feedback, Feedback, Feedback

 Would you be surprised to learn that Gallup concluded that salary isn’t the greatest driver of employee motivation?
 Instead, employees are motivated when they feel they are part of a team, when they do work that is meaningful, and when they are making a difference.
 So, how can you foster an environment that recognizes employees for a job well done?
 Consider these ideas shared by other advisors:

 - Allow employees to leave early on Fridays during the summer (“Summer Fridays”)